-Partying in Abu Dhabi may not be something you hear of much, but since the relaxation of the alcohol laws, the party scene in Abu Dhabi has boomed and the nightlife has skyrocketed.
+Partying in Abu Dhabi may not be something you hear of much, but within just a few years, the party scene has boomed and the nightlife has skyrocketed.

 The luxurious hotels that dominate the landscape are an excellent place to enjoy a few drinks.
 With sleek lounges, often situated on the upper floors, you can enjoy excellent views of the picturesque cityscape at night.
 With a wide variety of glamorous cocktails on offer, you can sip in style as you listen to a cabaret performance or the sound of a tinkling piano.

 For those who enjoy sipping on a few evening drinks and enjoying a holiday chat with friends, a number of hotspots include; The Harvester's Pub at Sands Hotel, The Tavern, The Sheraton Resort & Towers, and Le Meridien’s Gauloises Club.

 Then there are spots such as Saadiyat Beach Club where you can chill with a cocktail in the sumptuous surroundings or one of Abu Dhabi's finest marinas, Yas Marina - this is the place to be seen!
 Those who want more of a party atmosphere can dance the night away in the various discos and clubs, which are every bit as exciting and energetic as those in Dubai.
 The Hilton complex offers excellent party opportunities at The Tequilana nightclub, which is all kontiki-style beach huts, tropically-coloured shirts and karaoke booths.
 Whatever night you want, the Hilton complex is a one stop shop for all.
 If you are in search of a VIP evening, O1NE will not disappoint.
 It’s the newest nightclub in the city and is Yas Island’s biggest standalone club, complete with the world’s biggest privately-owned graffiti wall, cutting-edge design, exclusive VIP areas and much more.